Skip to main content

 gameplay3 negative mentions

-• Engaging mystery story with multiple branching paths and endings that encourage replayability.
+• Engaging and interesting detective-style story with multiple branching paths and endings, offering good replay value.

 • story